JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 ## Actors

-Actors are not bound to typical sequences of events like processes, but can operate as finite state machines.
-They run as Julia tasks listening on a channel.
+Actors are not bound to typical event sequences like processes, but can operate as finite state machines and are more reactive.
+They run as Julia tasks listening to a channel.

 In order to integrate into the event scheduling framework, they can register their channel to the clock.
 Then the clock will only proceed to the next event if the channel is empty and the actor has completed the current step.

 ```@docs
 register!
 ```

+!!! note "Actor support is minimal"

+    `DiscreteEvents` does not provide more actor support at the moment.
+See the [companion site](https://pbayer.github.io/DiscreteEventsCompanion.jl/dev/actors/) for code examples with actors.

 ## Running simulations